 Successful people are the people that have been able to hold themselves to that for a long time.
-But unsuccessful people, who cannot achieve that level of success, are burnt out because they keep trying to put these success habits on themselves.
+But unsuccessful people, who cannot achieve that success, are burnt out because they keep trying to put these success habits on themselves.
 It’s not the way to go.
 You’re going to be continually stressed.
-Unclenching means ditching those habits and following the one thing success comes down to being appropriate with your time, not the tips and tricks.
+Unclenching means ditching those habits and following the one thing success comes down to being appropriate with your time, not tips and tricks.

 The focusing questions

 You will be more successful if you condition yourself to ask questions.
 The quality of any answer depends on the quality of the question.
 If you think about this, we’re living our lives asking questions.
 The answers we find depend on the quality of our questions.

 So the questions we ask ourselves determine the answers that eventually become lives and pay attention to the questions you’re asking yourself.
 You’re exactly where your questions have led you.
 For example, You’re continually asking negative questions: Why can’t I be successful?
 That will lead you to repeatedly reaffirm that you haven’t done what you wanted.

 Instead, you will succeed if you turn that question around and ask a better positive question.
 So what’s the one thing I can do?
 Gary Keller created this question.

 The next focus question is the foundational habit of achieving extraordinary results and leading a great life.
 Ask yourself the focusing question consistently helps you stay on track every day.
 When you’ve lost the focus question to get the answers to what you should be doing, you should use the focusing question.